jasonchanhku/jasonchanhku.github.io/_pages/splash-page.md

     alt: "placeholder image 2"
     title: "My Portfolio"
     excerpt: 'Explore some of the interesting pet projects of mine.
-Ranging from predicting winners of an MMA match, to developing a betting strategy to win the casino game 'Sic Bo', to play ground machine learning projects, and even Tableau vizs'
+Ranging from predicting winners of an MMA match, to developing a betting strategy to win the casino game Sic Bo, to play ground machine learning projects, and even Tableau vizs'
     url: "#test-link"
     btn_label: "Read More"